juergenweb/FrontendForms/README.md

 This is accomplished by adding an increment number to the end of the form ID (e.g. contactform__1, contactform__2 and so on) automatically, so you do not have to take care about it!

-And this is how it looks like on the frontend:
+This is how it looks like on the frontend:

 ![Placeholder in backend](https://github.com/juergenweb/FrontendForms/blob/main/images/forminterests-frontend.jpg?raw=true)